awesomearjun/personal-blog/posts/markdown/starting.md

+---
+title: first blog post
+date: Monday December 22, 2025
+description: Introducing the blog
+---

 # first blog post!

-Date: Monday December 22, 2025

-## Description

-Arjun's personal blog's introduction

 ## What is this?

 This is a place for me to store my projects and what I am working on.
 I need this because: